stepanataccolade/docsv2/sources/ht_autodeploy-to-ebs.md

 **Next Steps**

-Go to your source repository on Github or Bitbucket and add a JSON file called `Dockerrun.aws.json` (case-sensitive) to the root of the repo.
+Go to your source repository on GitHub or Bitbucket and add a JSON file called `Dockerrun.aws.json` (case-sensitive) to the root of the repo.
 For the purpose of this document, I will use a[sample project called sample-radar-ui-ebs](https://github.com/ShippableSamples/sample-radar-ui-ebs/).
 This is a public project available on [ShippableSamples](https://github.com/ShippableSamples).
 Feel free to fork the project and walk through the example with me on your EBS environment.